 Screen size is a highly debated topic among smartphone users, and this year’s smartphone models are bigger than any previous phone by far.
 The trend seems to be phones that are growing larger each year.
-As the smartphone edges closer and closer to the size of a small tablet we here at True Dialog ask the question, does a bigger screen mean a better phone?
+As the smartphone edges closer and closer to the size of a small tablet we here at 3Seventy ask the question, does a bigger screen mean a better phone?

 The user experience for surfing the web on your smartphone depends largely on the content that you are viewing.
 For example a high resolution display phone with a 5 inch screen will allow you to view a non-mobile website better than a smaller low resolution phone.
 However, if you are viewing mobile websites that are optimized for a smaller phone you will notice a good amount of wasted space on your larger displays.
 As web development technology continues to become more mobile focused this type of issue will become a distant memory, but for now it does remain a factor in this debate.